 In The Heart of the World series the predominant color of the Darwinist religion of Mann is white.

-The House of Night series by P.C.Cast and Kirsten Cast.
-One of the books actually has the line "Remember, darkness doesn't always equal evil just as light doesn't always equal good."
-And later in the book Burned there are two bulls and the white one is evil and the black one is good. meaning it's bad when Stevie Ray accidentally summons the white bull thinking it's the good one.
+In The House of Night, one of the books actually has the line "Remember, darkness doesn't always equal evil just as light doesn't always equal good."
+And later in the book Burned there are two bulls and the white one is evil and the black one is good, meaning it's bad when Stevie Rae accidentally summons the white bull thinking it's the good one.

 In the first book of the Coldfire Trilogy, Senzei is tricked into consuming the Fire (water laced with solar fae) by a demon masquerading as Ciani who tells him that it will turn him into an adept.
 It doesn't end well for him at all.

 "Daylight can't hurt you" she had said, but Senzei realized it could, in enough quantities.
 It could dehydrate, burn, inspire killing cancers...

 Sol from Warrior Cats.
 His name means Sun, but make no mistake, he was the Big Bad for a while.

 Many (though not all) Free Magic creatures (which are the equivalent to Eldritch Abominations or demons, depending on type and magnitude) in the Old Kingdom books are extremely hostile to life as we know it, and are often white in color and/or surrounded by a kind of fierce white light (Mogget's unbound form being a prime example).
 The other main type of antagonistic beings, the Dead, are generally presented as creatures of smoke and shadow, so Dark Is Evil is in effect as well.